mantik-ai/tutorials/README.md

 We use [UNICORE](https://www.unicore.eu/) to schedule jobs on HPC systems.

-You will need credentials for UNICORE (when running on JUWELS these are judoor username and password) and access to a compute project.
+You will need credentials for UNICORE (when running on JUWELS these are JuDoor username and password) and access to a compute project.

 For an example project that can be run on JUWELS with mantik, check out the demo directory.
 For more information on how to setup such a project, see [the user guide](tutorials/user_guide.md) and the tutorials.